Does where you live affect your life insurance policy?

 • South Dakota

-If you’re purchasing a life insurance policy and reside in a state with community property laws, you have to name your spouse as your life insurance beneficiary unless they sign a legal waiver that permits you to list someone else.
+If you’re purchasing a life insurance policy and you live in a state with community property laws, you have to name your spouse as your life insurance beneficiary unless they sign a legal waiver that permits you to list someone else.

-Before you purchase a life insurance policy, talk to your life insurance broker about local laws and regulations to make sure you fully understand how your policy works.
+Before you purchase a life insurance policy, you can talk to your broker about local laws and regulations to make sure you fully understand how your policy works.

 References